NotWhiteRice/CloverBot/README.md

 # CloverBot
- A Bot for Pokemon Clover v1.3.1
+ A Bot for Pokemon Clover v1.3.1 derived from the one made by 40cakes for Gen III games

 # Credits